Greece Moments Greece Moments

 Ferries operate year-round from the port of Lavrio, south of Athens.
 The port of Lavrio is located just 30 minutes from Athens Airport, making it ideal for getting to the island.
 On weekends, additional excursion ferries operate, including those of the ferry companies Triton, Saos and Goutos.
 During the season, Kythnos is also served from the port of Piraeus.

-→ This article gives you all the necessary information for your journey by ferry to Kythnos: Ferries in Greece
+→ This article gives you all the information you need for your journey by ferry to Kythnos: Ferries in Greece

 Kykladen Fähren Verbindungen Milos Sifnos Kythnos Aegean Sea Lines